Celia Keenan-Bolger

-Early life
+Early life and education

 Keenan-Bolger was born in Detroit, Michigan, the eldest of three children.
 She has a sister, Maggie, and a brother, Andrew.

 She trained as a youth at the Mosaic Youth Theatre of Detroit and the Detroit School of Arts High School.
 She also attended Interlochen Center for the Arts.
 She is a graduate of the University of Michigan's musical theatre performance program.